makohda/IDRC_first_step_course_2018/README.md

 ![](images/difff.png "")

 ***#Modified: 180808***
-Now, we will use annotated variant file named as "DRR006760.avoutput2.hg19_multianno.txt", insted of "DRR006760_chr1.avoutput2.hg19_multianno.txt".
+Now, we will use annotated variant file named as "DRR006760.avoutput2.hg19_multianno.txt", instead of "DRR006760_chr1.avoutput2.hg19_multianno.txt".
 This file is generated from full exome data of DRR006760.

 Download this file DRR006760.avoutput2.hg19_multianno.txt